haerimhwang/construction_classification/README.md

 ### Citations
 Hwang, H. (in revision).
 Assessing the performance of pretrained models for accurate and consistent classification of argument structure constructions.

-<a id="reference">Sung, H., & Kyle, K. (2024).
+Sung, H., & Kyle, K. (2024).
 Annotation Scheme for English Argument Structure Constructions Treebank.
-In Proceedings of The 18th Linguistic Annotation Workshop (LAW-XVIII), 12-18, Association for Computational Linguistics.</a>
+In Proceedings of The 18th Linguistic Annotation Workshop (LAW-XVIII), 12-18, Association for Computational Linguistics.